michaelharms6010/zcash-faucet/README.md

 # React / Node zcash faucet

-This is a simple testnet faucet.
+This is a simple zcash faucet (currently configured for testnet).
 You can set it up on any machine running a zcashd fullnode relatively simply.

 ## Installation